Recommendations

 Senior Film Conservator

-The United States-born brilliance of Axe Me Another offers a unique cult status, the juxtaposition of cult status and narrative makes it a Animation outlier.
+The United States-born brilliance of Axe Me Another offers a unique cult status, the juxtaposition of cult status and narrative makes it a Short outlier.
 Dive into this collection and find the spiritual successors to Dave Fleischer's vision.

 Pierre Bluto, running a logging camp, has thrown Olive into the river because he didn't like her spinach.
 Popeye rescues her and proceeds to beat Bluto in a lumberjack contest.